 An amendment to FERPA regulations which lists those instances where students personally identifiable information may be released without the student's prior consent clarifies that, among others, this exception includes release in connection with state-wide longitudinal data systems.

-- E-mail address and NetID are directory information for internal purposes only.
+(1) E-mail address and NetID are directory information for appropriate internal purposes only.

-- Under federal law, physical mailing address, telephone listings, and date and place of birth are also considered directory information for military recruitment purposes.
+(2) In addition, under federal law, physical mailing address, electronic mailing address, telephone listings, and age are also considered directory information for military recruitment purposes.

-Currently enrolled students may refuse to permit disclosure of this information.
-To do so, a student enrolled in any school other than the College of Dentistry, School of Medicine, School of Law, Stern School of Business—Graduate Division, NYU Abu Dhabi, or NYU Shanghai should complete a form requesting nondisclosure at a StudentLink Center.
-A hold will be placed on the release of directory information filed with the University Registrar, which will remain in effect until the student files a written request to remove it.
-Students in the College of Dentistry, School of Law, School of Medicine, or Stern School of Business—Graduate Division, NYU Abu Dhabi, or NYU Shanghai should complete the nondisclosure form available in the Recording Office of the school in which he or she is enrolled.
+Students enrolled in the College of Dentistry, School of Law, School of Medicine, or Stern School of Business—Graduate Division, NYU Abu Dhabi, or NYU Shanghai should complete the nondisclosure form available in the Recording Office of the school in which he or she is enrolled.
 Students in these schools will be informed if they must file a new nondisclosure form each academic year.

 If a student does not specifically request the withholding of directory information by filing the appropriate University form, as indicated above, the University assumes that he or she approves of the disclosure of such information.
 The University disclaims any and all liability for inadvertent disclosure of directory information designated to be withheld.